dragokas/hijackthis/CONTRIBUTING.md

 Functions call stack while system scanning is looking like this:

-"Do a system scan and save log file" button -> cmdN00bLog_Click -> cmdScan_Click -> StartScan -> SaveReport -> CreateLogFile (process list)
+"Do a system scan and save log file" button -> cmdN00bLog_Click -> cmdScan_Click -> SaveReport -> StartScan -> CreateLogFile (process list)

-'StartScan' contains the list of all sections to scan, like CheckO1Item() ...
+'StartScan' contains the list of all sections to scan, like CheckO1Item(), e.t.c ...

-The results of scanning are beeing saved in TYPE_Scan_Results structure as well as fix directives (in ver.2.7.0.1+)
+The results of scanning are beeing saved in SCAN_RESULT structure as well as fix directives.

 Each 'Check' procedure has appropriate 'Fix', like CheckO1Item() <-> FixO1Item().

-Backup module is a subject to be comletely replaced (TODO).

 All another modules and forms are self-exmplained by its names.